saanna225/RAG_model/README.md

-# RAG_model
+# Neuralpal_agent

-A mini chatbot answering questions on few documents of MRI implementations and guidelines.
+Creating a mini RAG based AI chatbot for helping users in text interfaces and coding errors in post processing stage of MRI(mainly structural interfaces).